-Although surgery can knock you off your feet for a few days, there are numerous ways you can speed up your recovery process.
+Although foot or ankle surgery can knock you off your feet for a few days, there are numerous ways you can speed up your recovery process.
 Whether you’re recovering from bunion surgery or an Achilles operation, our goal is to get you back on your feet as quickly and painlessly as possible.
 Take a look at the tips below to speed up your recovery after surgery.

 - Listen to your doctor – They say ‘mother knows best’, but unless your mother is an orthopedic surgeon, your best bet for recovering after foot surgery is to follow your doctor’s orders.
 They’ve handled thousands of patients who have undergone similar operations, and they know firsthand which recovery techniques work best.